kevinweber/wbounce/readme.txt

 = Features: =
 * Set custom content via backend
+* Determine sensitivity, cookie expiration, ...
 * Add custom CSS
 * Set default status: Define if wBounce should be fired on posts and/or pages by default.
 You can override the default setting on every post and page individually.

 = Future features: =
-* Determine sensitivity, cookie expiration, and more!
+* Determine cookie domain, delay, and more!
+* Display popup on enter
+* Templates
+* Define custom content for pages and posts individually
+* Intelligent timer (e.g., display popup when the user is inactive for a certain time period)
 * Event tracking to measure wBounce with Google Analytics (a tutorial is going to be created, too)
 * A/B testing with Google Analytics
-* Define custom content for pages and posts individually
 * Bulk edit
 * ... feel free to contact me and suggest new features